yh009/mips_cpu/README.md

 endmodule
 ```

 ## Systematic Testing:
-Another important part of testing is the systematic testing.
-We can not give out a complete test branch right now.
-But the general idea of the systematic testing is
+Another important part of testing is systematic testing.
+We can not provide a complete
+test bench right now, but the general idea of systematic testing is to use `$monitor` and
-to use `$monitor` and `$display` to keep the variable on track.
-As the iverilog only supports one $monitor at a time, we find a way to get the variable information effectively through $display.
+`$display` statements to track signals as they move throughout the system.
+Since iverilog
+only supports one $monitor at a time, we found that we can get the variable information more
-Because we care the most about the variable at clk edge so we can build an always block that triggers by clk and display `$time` and variable info through the program running.
+effectively through $display.
+Because we care the most about the signals at the clock
+edge, we can build an always block that triggers with the clock and displays `$time` and
+various signal information throughout the program's runtime.

 ### Sample code:
 ```
 always @(clk) begin
    	$display($time,"WriteRegW = %x, ResultW = %x, RegWriteW = %x ReadDataW = %x ALUOutW = %x MemtoRegW = %x PC = %x", WriteRegW,ResultW,RegWriteW, ReadDataW, ALUOutW, MemtoRegW, PC);
    end
 ```
-In this way, we can log as many info. as we like.
-However, there is still some edge case that we need to precise monitoring.
-We still need $monitor to get the important variable information.
+Using this approach, we can log as much info as we like.
+However, there are still some
+edge cases that we need to precisely monitor.
+We will still need $monitor to get the important
-By combining the `$monitor` and `$display`, we can generate the real-time logging as the program runs.
-In this way, we can easily debug and test systematically.
+signal information in these cases.
+By combining the `$monitor` and `$display` statements,
+we can generate real-time signal logging as the program runs.
+In this way, we can easily
+debug and test systematically.

 # Compilation
 The program can be compiled with the following command: